-As of December 31, 2020, the amount of undistributed earnings of foreign subsidiaries was approximately \$12 million.
-With the exception of the Company's earnings in Canada and the United Kingdom, the Company's foreign earnings continue to be indefinitely reinvested.
-The Company makes a determination each period whether to permanently reinvest these earnings.
-If, as a result of these reassessments, the Company distributes these earnings in the future, additional tax liabilities would result, offset by any available foreign tax credits.
+As of December 31, 2021, the amount of undistributed earnings of foreign subsidiaries was approximately \$1 million.
+The Company has not recorded deferred income taxes on undistributed foreign earnings that it considers to be indefinitely reinvested.
+The Company makes a determination each period whether to indefinitely reinvest these earnings.
+If, as a result of these reassessments, the Company distributes these earnings in the future, additional tax liabilities may result, offset by any available foreign tax credits.